sahanakrishnamurthy-ck/vehicle-api/README.md

-Vehicle API for Connected Vehicles:
+Collaborative project developed for Vehicle API for Connected Vehicles.

+Original repository by Bhushan-Bhad.

+This fork represents my contribution and portfolio version.

 This project was developed during an Innovation Sprint at Vector Tech Playground, organized by Vector Informatik with the support of NXTGN.